 The vision of this multi-disciplinary project is to provide a foundation to develop and demonstrate an integrated approach to system resilience for ORE in China and the UK, improving energy security while reducing environmental impacts.

 The proposal builds on environmental resource assessment techniques and data that enable enhanced characterisation methodologies with a focus towards localised environmental conditions and extremes.
 The engineering focus lies on the quantification and validation of the load reduction potential of novel floating offshore wind platform innovations.

-Led by: Dr Maurizio Collu, University of Strathclyde, and Liang Zhang, Harbin Engineering University EPSRC funding: £785,722
+Led by: Dr Maurizio Collu, University of Strathclyde, and Dr Ke Sun, Harbin Engineering University EPSRC funding: £785,722